Wolsten/Baffled-By-Science/src/routes/blog/2022/the-crisis-in-ukraine.md

 In terms of what we can do in the short term:

 1. The UK and other western governments should not be putting soldiers on the ground in Ukraine, that would only inflame the current situation.
-I certainly wouldn't want my children to die in a foreign field fighting a war that could and should have been avoided.
+I  wouldn't want my children to die in a foreign field fighting a war that could and should have been avoided.
+There must be a diplomatic solution which inevitably will require compromise.
-2. Sanctions need to be extended as quickly as possible to the maximum that the West is prepared to adopt (the recent move on SWIFT payments was a good step), sanctioning all Russian leaders personally and closing down money laundering opportunities around the world.
+2. That said, no diplomatic solution will be possible without putting pressure on Russia.
+Therefore, sanctions need to be extended as quickly as possible to the maximum that the West is prepared to adopt (the recent move on SWIFT payments was a good step), sanctioning all Russian leaders personally and closing down money laundering opportunities around the world.
-3. Diplomatic efforts should be directed towards supporting the Ukraine as an independent neutral territory, with NATO and EU membership ruled out subject to ongoing peaceful relations with Russia.
+3. Future diplomatic efforts should be directed towards supporting the Ukraine as an independent neutral territory, with NATO and EU membership ruled out subject to ongoing peaceful relations with Russia.

 Longer term all western governments need to:

 1. Ditch their infatuation with decarbonisation and commit to developing domestic energy supplies with no forms of energy being off the table in the short to medium term.
 2. In parallel, transition to nuclear for our future clean energy needs.
 Although this will take a number of years, setting the policy direction clearly and loudly now will alert Putin that the West is no longer prepared to be held hostage over energy.
 The Russian economy is not very strong with energy being its primary export.
 3. Invest in critical industries and infrastructure, reducing reliance on foreign imports, particularly from dangerous regimes.
-Defense manufacturing, steel production, transport and utilities should be prioritised.
+Defence manufacturing, steel production, transport and utilities should be prioritised.
 4. Invest in military capability, increasing the quantity and quality of equipment and troops.
-5. Stop the promulgation of woke ideology in education, media and public bodies, i.e. push back against _the culture war_ and _identity politics_, guarant free speech and open debate.
+5. Stop the promulgation of woke ideology in education, media and public bodies, i.e. push back against _the culture war_ and _identity politics_, guarantee free speech and open debate.
 After all, if we want the west to succeed surely it is counter-productive to close down debate in the way that Russia and China do?

 **The last of these may actually prove the hardest to deliver, but in the long term there will be no future for Western democracy at war with its own history and culture, retaining power by setting its population against each other.**